Zhanghq8/Kinect2-object-detection/README.md

 2.Object detection by cloud filtering
 - [pose_cloud.cpp] this node is for detecting and getting the 3d pose of the object.

+## Run
+1.Activate your KInect2 device by running `roslaunch kinect2_bridge kinect2_bridge.launch`.
+2.For [Object detection by color filtering]:
+- First run `rosrun kinect2_viewer color_test` to tune the HSV value to get the desired result;
+- Substitute the HSV value in [pose_color.cpp] with the new one;
+- Do `catkin_make` in your workspace and then run `rosrun kinect2_viewer pose_color`.
+2.For [Object detection by loud filtering]:
+- First substitute the depth range for your goal;
+- Do `catkin_make` in your workspace and then run `rosrun kinect2_viewer pose_cloud`.

 ## Screenshots